mattions/neuronvisio/docs/install.rst

 - Scipy SuperPack: http://fonnesbeck.github.com/ScipySuperpack/
 - PyQt4: http://www.riverbankcomputing.co.uk/software/pyqt/download

-Next, see the instructions on installation of NEURON with Python availabe at http://www.davison.webfactional.com/notes/installation-neuron-python/.
+Next, see the instructions on installation of NEURON with Python available at http://www.davison.webfactional.com/notes/installation-neuron-python/.

 Proceed to the `Package Install`_ .